-If the goal of the activity is decorate cookies, then that’s exactly what I will find a way to involve both kids in.
+For example, if the goal of the activity is decorate cookies, then that’s exactly what I will adapt it to involve both kids in.

 I try to keep as much of the original activity in-tact, however some activities DO require more change than others.

-Anyhow, right off the bat I can tell you this activity will need to be changed for my 15 month old to be able to do simply out of safety considerations.
+Anyhow, right off the bat I can tell you this activity will need to be adapted for my 15 month old to be able to do.

 I gave the ornaments to Pumpkin to put into the ice cube tray.

-After you have attached the alphabet letters, I would send the preschooler with the bucket to walk from one end of the clothes line to the other, BUT every time he comes to a letter he must ________ (here is where it gets goal specific.
-If your toddler is learning to recognize letters then he must “say the letter” if he is learning letter sounds he must “say the letter sound,” etc).
+After you have attached the alphabet letters, I would send the preschooler with the bucket to walk from one end of the clothes line to the other.

 After he correctly completes the letter challenge he can put the letter into his bucket and go to the next one.